terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 What is software engineering, and how does it differ from traditional programming?

 Software Engineering is a systematic approach to developing, maintaining, and deploying software applications.

--Software engineering follows a structured and organized process, whereas traditional programming can be more ad hoc and less structured.
+Differences:
+1. Process-driven vs. Code-centric: Software engineering emphasizes following a well-defined software development life cycle (SDLC) or process, such as the waterfall or agile methodologies.
+It involves activities like requirements gathering, design, testing, and maintenance, in addition to coding.
+Traditional programming, on the other hand, is primarily focused on writing code without necessarily adhering to a structured process.
--Software engineering practices are designed to handle large, complex software systems, while traditional programming is often focused on smaller-scale applications.
+2. Scale and Complexity: Software engineering practices and principles are designed to handle large-scale, complex software systems with multiple components, dependencies, and stakeholders.
+Traditional programming is often better suited for smaller, less complex applications or scripts.
--Software engineering emphasizes collaboration among teams of developers, analysts, designers, and stakeholders, whereas traditional programming can be more individual-focused.
+3. Team Collaboration: Software engineering promotes collaboration among cross-functional teams, including developers, analysts, designers, and project managers.
+Traditional programming is frequently an individual effort or involves smaller teams working on a single codebase.
--Software engineering stresses the importance of comprehensive documentation throughout the development process, from requirements gathering to maintenance.
+4. Documentation: Software engineering emphasizes comprehensive documentation throughout the development lifecycle, including requirements specifications, design documents, test plans, and user manuals.
+Traditional programming often lacks formal documentation or relies on minimal documentation, such as code comments.
--Software engineering incorporates rigorous testing and quality assurance practices to ensure the software meets specified requirements and is reliable and maintainable.
+5. Quality Assurance: Software engineering incorporates rigorous testing and quality assurance practices, such as unit testing, integration testing, and code reviews, to ensure the software meets specified requirements and is reliable and maintainable.
+Traditional programming may not have a strong focus on testing and quality assurance.
+6. Maintenance and Evolution: Software engineering recognizes that software systems need to evolve and be maintained over time to address changing requirements, bug fixes, and technology upgrades.
+Traditional programming may not prioritize long-term maintainability and evolution as much.
+7. Best Practices and Standards: Software engineering promotes the adoption of best practices, design patterns, coding standards, and industry-accepted methodologies to ensure consistency, maintainability, and scalability of software systems.
+Traditional programming may not adhere to such standards or best practices consistently.

 Software Development Life Cycle (SDLC):